hasktorch/hasktorch/README.md

-# ffi-experimental
+# Experimental Libtorch 1.0 FFI

-Experimental next-gen code generation for aten bindings in preparation for 0.0.2 which targets the 1.0 aten backend.
+Experimental work on next-gen ffi bindings into the c++ libtorch library in preparation for 0.0.2 which targets the 1.0 backend.

-Ideas being explored:
+Approaches to explore:

 - Use yaml specs (which seemed to have been cleaned up since PT ~ 0.4) instead of header parsing.
 - Try inline-cpp functionality to bind the C++ API instead of the C API.
-Benchmark potential template haskell overhead vs. other approaches.
+Benchmark potential template haskell overhead vs. code generating C wrappers for C++ functions.
 - Get a vertical slice working for a small number of functions.
 - Scale up.